TheProjectsGuy/Learning-WebAppDev/JavaScriptDSA/README.md

 - [GradebookApp](./GradebookApp/): String literals (formatted strings), and other JS basics
 - [RolePlayingGame](./RolePlayingGame/): Integrating JavaScript with HTML and CSS using DOM, operators and basics
 - [RandomBackgroundColorChanger](./RandomBackgroundColorChanger/): Errors in JS
+- [CalorieCounter](./CalorieCounter/): Event listeners and element methods in JS

 ## References